How Soda Hurts Digestion and Breeds Bad Bacteria

 Why Fructose in Soda Feeds Bad Bacteria

-While some of the fructose from soda goes to your liver to be converted into triglycerides (belly fat), excessive amounts can also reach the lower intestine.
+While some of the excess fructose from soda goes to your liver to be converted into triglycerides (belly fat), excessive amounts can also reach the lower intestine.
 Here it is a favorite food for bad bacteria, and they quickly ferment it into lots of intestinal gas.

-Virtually everyone will experience fructose malabsorption at high enough levels though, and it’s telling that around 70% of people with irritable bowel syndrome also have fructose intolerance.
+Most of us will experience fructose malabsorption at high enough levels though, and it’s telling that around 70% of people with irritable bowel syndrome also have fructose intolerance.

 How Soda Impairs Protein Digestion and Promotes Intestinal Parasites